saakethpula/RiskMapper/README.md

 ## Getting Started

-Follow these steps to run the project locally:
+Follow these steps to run the project locally!

 ## Prerequisites